Governance & Sustainability

 Annual re-election of directors

 In accordance with the Company’s Constitution, one third of the directors retire by rotation at the AGM every year, and are subject to re-election by members.
+No director shall serve for more than three years from his/her last election.

-The directors’ annual training included cyber-security awareness and updates on related issues.
 In addition, the following Directors attended other training sessions during the year, and the topics included:

 Name of Director Title/Subject